-The on-going COVID-19 restrictions have resulted in a decline in the face-to-face client service hours provided since March 2020 and decline in market value of financial assets.
-Whilst this decline did not have a significant impact on the 2020 financial results due to government support, cost management and the strength of donor support, it is anticipated that the continuation of these restrictions may have a negative impact on future financial results.
-The Company is reviewing the operating structure and model to ensure future sustainability.
+The on-going COVID-19 restrictions have resulted in a decline in the face-to-face client service hours provided since March 2020 and fluctuation in the market value of financial assets.
+Whilst this decline in client services hours did not have a significant impact on the 2021 financial results due to government support, cost management and the recovery of the share market, it is anticipated that the continuation of these restrictions may have a negative impact on future financial results.
+The Company is constantly reviewing the operating structure and model to ensure future sustainability.

-Notwithstanding the dynamic external environment in which the Company operates, in the opinion of the Directors, there are no other likely changes in the operations of the Company which are expected to adversely affect the results of the Company in subsequent financial years.
+Notwithstanding the dynamic external environment in which the Company operates, in the opinion of the Directors, there are no other likely changes in the operations of the Company which are expected to adversely affect the results of the Company in subsequent financial years